-Due to a population growth resulting in a growing need for health care services, a diminished pipeline of new students in nursing and an aging nursing workforce, the US is facing a very serious nursing shortage.
-It is estimated that by 2020, there will be at least 400,000 fewer nurses available to provide care than will be needed.
+Due to population growth resulting in a growing need for health care services, a diminished pipeline of new students in nursing, and an aging nursing workforce, the U.S. is facing a very serious nursing shortage.
+There are at least 400,000 fewer nurses available to provide care than is needed.

-Conexus Medstaff advocate the employment of internationally trained nurse, as well as other healthcare workers in the US, to overcome the growing healthcare needs of the United States and to provide a solution to the critical nursing shortage in the US.
-We believe that the employment of international nurses in the US can alleviate the current day stresses US hospitals and long term care facilities face as they strive to uphold patient care.
+Conexus Medstaff advocates the employment of internationally trained nurse, as well as other healthcare workers in the U.S., to overcome the growing healthcare needs of the United States and to provide a solution to the critical nursing shortage in the U.S. We believe that the employment of international nurses in the U.S. can alleviate the current day stresses U.S. hospitals and long term care facilities face as they strive to uphold patient care.

 We believe that hiring internationally trained nurses goes much further than resolving the nursing shortage in the USA.
 The benefits of hiring international nurses are numerous.

-Conexus offers a reliable and highly educated workforce of international nurses and healthcare workers, providing a cost-effective alternative to short term staffing solutions like travel nurses or locum assignments.
-Conexus Medstaff estimates that our clients can save up to $30 per hour more by using International nurses compared to using travel nurses to fulfil recruitment needs.
+Conexus offers a reliable and highly educated workforce of international nurses and healthcare workers, providing a cost-effective alternative to short terms staffing solutions like travel nurses or locum assignments.
+Conexus Medstaff estimates that our clients can save up to $30 per hour more by using International nurses compared to using travel nurses to fulfill recruitment needs.

-Conexus Medstaff consists of a team of qualified staff with a combined experience working in the international healthcare recruitment industry, the legal and Immigration sectors, as well as clinically trained staff who have worked in health organizations across the world, including the NHS.
-This combined experience, along with adhering to JACHO standards, makes us experts at what we do.
+Conexus MedStaff consists of a team of qualified staff with a combined experience working in the international healthcare recruitment industry, the legal and Immigration sectors, as well as clinically trained staff who have worked in health organizations across the world, including the NHS.
+This combined experience, along with adhering to The Joint Commission standards, makes us experts at what we do.

-Using a state of the art, and award winning immigration case management system, LawLogix, our Immigration team can guarantee an efficient immigration process for all of our candidates meaning we can ensure our international healthcare professionals are ready to start work when you need them.
-Our bespoke training program prepares our candidates for their first assignment in the US, ensuring that their transition runs as smoothly as possible.
-Using the Conexus Medstaff Model, we match our candidates – professionally and personally - to their new community in the United States, as well as ensuring that we only place our candidates in hospitals, long-term care facilities or units where they will perform to their best of their abilities.
-And unlike a Vendor Management System (VMS), the Conexus Medstaff team are embedded in local communities to understand what’s important to clients as well as candidates.
+Using a state of the art, and award-winning immigration case management system, LawLogix, our Immigration team can guarantee an efficient immigration process for all of our candidates meaning we can ensure our international healthcare professionals are ready to start work when you need them.
+Our bespoke training program prepares our candidates for their first assignment in the U.S., ensuring that their transition runs as smoothly as possible.
+Using the Conexus Medstaff Model, we match our candidates – professionally and personally - to their new community in the United States, as well as ensuring that we only place our candidates in hospitals, long-term care facilities, or units where they will perform to their best of their abilities.
+And unlike a Vendor Management System (VMS), the Conexus MedStaff team is embedded in local communities to understand what’s important to clients as well as candidates.

-Conexus Medstaff can provide your healthcare organization with international RNs, PTs, OTs and MTs trained outside of the US.
-Additionally, we can supply international graduates who have recently graduated from American universities, injecting new talent into your workforce.
+Conexus MedStaff can provide your healthcare organization with international RNs trained outside of the U.S. Additionally, we can match international graduates who have recently graduated from American universities, injecting new talent for the long-term into your workforce.

-We offer flexible, scalable and cost-effective solutions that reduce risk for your business.
-Request more information from us to find out more about our long term staffing solutions.
+We offer flexible, scalable, and cost-effective solutions that reduce the risk for your business.
+Get in touch to find out more about our long-term staffing solutions.